RaoufGrera/LibyaCV/readme.md

 # get the project from github
 git pull orgin master
 ```
-Step 2 =>  create the database in your local machine
+-  create the database in your local machine
 ```php
 mysql -h "server-name" -u "your_username" -p "your_password" "database-name" < "libya2019.sql"
 ```

-Step 3 => After download redis execute this command
+- After download redis execute this command
 ```php
 php artisan refresh:send
 ```